Home Gaming The In-Game Ad Market is Expanding, One SDK At A Time

 Signing up publishers in the in-game ad space is complicated.
 Placing digital billboards that can run display and video ads in game environments requires sophisticated software integrations with game and app developers.

-Until recently, most in-game ad integrations focused on developers that use Unity as their game engine, since it’s one of the most commonly used software for creating games, especially in the mobile market.
-But big-budget console or PC games, dubbed AAA games, are more likely to use custom gaming engines that don’t allow them to easily plug in to an ad platform.
+Until recently, most in-game ad integrations focused on developers that use Unity as their game engine, since it’s among the most commonly used software for creating games, especially in the mobile market.
+But big-budget console or PC games, dubbed AAA games, are more likely to use custom game engines that don’t allow them to easily plug in to an ad platform.

 So all of the major in-game ad platforms, spotting an opportunity, are increasingly rolling out support for non-Unity game engines.